Hamza-exe/About-Me.README/README.md

 ## About me

 My name is Hamza Elafifi.
-I’m 16 years old and come from Egypt.
-I am attending my high school years in Winnipeg and I’m planning on attending university in Ontario to receive my medical degree and become a neurosurgeon.

-I have many things that inspire me in my everyday life.
-Sports are a major thing due to my athleticism and genetics, that I have become fond of Basketball, Swimming, Boxing, and weight-lifting.

-I am also heavily inspired by business because I had found myself really interested in the system of sacrifice and risk which can bring out success in return.
+I’m 17 years old and come from Egypt.I love Coding and all things tech related because of how ever expanding their development is day by day.
+I'm very profecient in C#, HTML, CSS, SQL, Javascript, MVC, and much more.
+Go through my projects and shoot me a message if you have any questions!

 ### Skills